aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-4-0/_index.md

 {{% alert color="primary" %}}

-It is important to call the PivotTable.RefreshData & PivotTable.CalculateData after setting any of the above mentioned layouts.
+It is important to call `PivotTable.RefreshData` and `PivotTable.CalculateData` after setting any of the above‑mentioned layouts.

 {{% /alert %}}